apollo

 Meclizine is used to treat travel sickness (also called motion sickness).
 It is also used to treat dizziness and sickness caused by inner ear problems (such as vertigo).

 Meclizine blocks histamine's effects in your brain to reduce travel sickness symptoms (motion sickness).
 It also acts as a calcium channel blocker.
-This helps improve blood flow in the inner ear and reduces symptoms caused by vertigo.
+This helps improve blood flow in the inner ear and alleviates symptoms associated with vertigo.

-No, using Meclizine for a long duration can increase the side effects of Meclizine.
-It is mostly used for the long term in elderly patients with vertigo.
-So, Meclizine should always be taken in dose and duration prescribed by your doctor.
+No, using Meclizine for an extended period can increase the side effects of Meclizine.
+It is mainly used for the long term in elderly patients with vertigo.
+So, Meclizine should always be taken in the dose and duration prescribed by your doctor.

 In certain cases, generally, in the elderly population, Meclizine can cause dementia.
 So, the people above age 65 years if taking Meclizine should take in dose and duration as prescribed by your doctor.

 Yes, Meclizine is known to cause dry mouth.
-Increase your fluid intake and also do frequent mouth rinses to avoid the excessive thirst.
+Increase your fluid intake and perform frequent mouth rinses to help prevent excessive thirst.

-Meclizine also acts as a calcium channel blocker (they widen the blood vessels), it should be used with caution in patients with glaucoma and enlarged prostate.
+Meclizine also acts as a calcium channel blocker (they widen the blood vessels); it should be used with caution in patients with glaucoma and an enlarged prostate.
 Meclizine should always be taken in dose and duration prescribed by your doctor.

 Meclizine contains meclizine, an antihistamine drug.
 It is not a narcotic, addictive, or antibiotic drug.
 It does have anticholinergic properties, which means it can help reduce symptoms by blocking certain chemical signals in the body.